-What is Centrifugal Casting?
+What is centrifugal casting?

 Ring and cylinder type shapes are cast vertically; tubular shapes are made with the horizontal centrifugal process.
 Either process may be used to produce multiple parts from a single casting.
 External structures and shaping can be cast in place to significantly reduce post-processing including machining or fabrication.

 Centrifugal casting – When to use it:

-- Symmetrical parts that can rotate on an axis
+Symmetrical parts that can rotate on an axis

-- Static casting material properties are inadequate
+Sand Casting (Static casting) material properties are inadequate

-- Centerline shrink is an issue using other casting processes
+Centerline shrink is an issue using other casting processes

-- Limited I.D. features
+Limited I.D. features

-- Large parts, up to 135,000 lbs./61,235 kg or more
+Large parts, up to 135,000 lbs./61,350 kg or more

-- Net shaping: Some tooling cost is often justifiable when significant finishing is required
+Net-shaping: Some tooling cost is often justifiable when significant finishing is required